XtremeOwnage/Charts/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Suggest an idea for this project
+about: Request new feature or functionality for this project
 title: ''
-labels: ''
+labels: kind/feature, lifecycle/active, needs-triage, priority/awaiting-more-evidence
 assignees: ''

 ---